Geometry of hyperfields: Review: Basic definitions and examples

 \begin{rmk} In \cite{jun2016hyperstructures}, we did not include the reversibility $(3)$ as a part of the definition for hypergroups. \end{rmk}

-\begin{mydef} A \emph{hyperring} is a nonempty set $R$ with two binary operations $+$ and $\cdot$ such that $(R,+)$ is a canonical hypergroup and $(R,\cdot)$ is a commutative monoid which satisfy the following conditions: \begin{enumerate} \item (Compatibility) $x\cdot(y+z)=x\cdot y +x \cdot z$ for all $x,y,z \in R$. \item (Absorbing element) If $0$ is the identity element with respect to a hyperoperation.
-Then $x\cdot 0 =0$ for all $x \in R$. \end{enumerate} When each $x \neq 0 \in R$ has a multiplicative inverse, we call $(R,+,\cdot)$ a \emph{hyperfield}. \end{mydef}
+\begin{mydef} A \emph{hyperring} is a nonempty set $R$ with two binary operations $+$ and $\cdot$ such that $(R,+)$ is a canonical hypergroup and $(R,\cdot)$ is a commutative monoid satisfying the following conditions: \begin{enumerate} \item (Distributivity) $x\cdot(y+z)=x\cdot y +x \cdot z$ for all $x,y,z \in R$. \item (Absorbing element) If $0$ is the identity element with respect to a hyperoperation.
+Then $x\cdot 0 =0$ for all $x \in R$.
+We further assume that $0 \neq 1$. \end{enumerate} When each $x \neq 0 \in R$ has a multiplicative inverse, we call $(R,+,\cdot)$ a \emph{hyperfield}. \end{mydef}

-\begin{myeg} We introduce some examples of hyperfields which yield interesting results in matroid theory. \begin{itemize} \item Let $\mathbb{K}:=\{0,1\}$ and impose the multiplication same as that of $\mathbb{F}_2$, the field with two element.
+\begin{myeg} We introduce some examples of hyperfields which yield interesting results in matroid theory. \begin{itemize} \item Let $\mathbb{K}:=\{0,1\}$.
+The multiplicative structure of $\mathbb{K}$ is same as that of $\mathbb{F}_2$, the field with two element.
 The commutative hyperaddition is defined as follows:

-$\mathbb{K}$ is called the \emph{Krasner hyperfield}. \item Let $\mathbb{S}:=\{-1,0,1\}$ and impose the multiplication following the rule of signs:
+$\mathbb{K}$ is called the \emph{Krasner hyperfield}. \item Let $\mathbb{S}:=\{-1,0,1\}$.
+We impose the multiplication following the rule of signs:

 The hyperaddition also follows the rule of signs:

 $\mathbb{S}$ is called the \emph{hyperfield of signs}. \item Let $\mathbb{T}:=\mathbb{R}\cup \{-\infty\}$.
 The multiplication $\odot$ of $\mathbb{T}$ is same as the usual addition of real numbers and $-\infty \odot a =-\infty$ for all $a \in \mathbb{T}$.
 The hyperaddition is given as follows: